pfsense/docs/source/install/index.rst

 Installing and Upgrading
 ************************

-pfSense must be installed on hardware (real or virtual) before it will function.
+pfSense® software must be installed on hardware (real or virtual) before it will function.
 Once installed, keeping the firewall up-to-date is critical for ensuring the highest level of security and stability.

 Installing
 ''''''''''